Code-Institute-Submissions/RIDDLE_WEBPAGE/README.md

 ## Deployment

 My webpage is deployed through Heroku.
-I created a Heroku app to which I created a Github repository thorough the command line. i added a requirements text file and a Procfile so Heroku knows what to install and what program my code is running.
+I created a Heroku app to which I created a Github repository thorough the command line.
+I added a requirements text file and a Procfile so Heroku knows what to install and what program my code is running.
 Once created I added all my code to Heroku and committed my work ready to be pushed to the Heroku branch.